Part Time, Temporary, and Seasonal Employees

 - information technology

-Some temporary jobs may lead to permanent employment where appropriate-- in which case the temp agency may charge a fee if the worker is hired permanently.
-More often, however, companies hire temporary employees for a specific business purpose while avoiding the cost of hiring regular employees.
+Some temporary jobs may lead to permanent employment where appropriate, in which case the temp agency may charge the employer a fee.
+More often, however, companies hire temporary employees for a specific business purpose to avoid the cost of hiring regular employees.

-Temporary employees may work full or part-time, and may work for more than one agency at a time.
+Temporary employees may work full- or part-time, and may work for more than one agency at a time.
 Although not typically eligible for company benefits, some temporary agencies offer health care and other benefits to their temp employees.
-In an economic downturn, temporary employees are often the first to go, making it less of an ideal job when it comes to job security.
+In an economic downturn, temporary employees are often the first to go, making it a less than ideal job when it comes to job security.

 Generally, seasonal employees are hired by companies that need extra help during a particular season, such as the Christmas season.
 For example, large retailers such as Wal-Mart and Best Buy hire thousands of seasonal employees each year to account for the increased shopping demands of the season.
 Seasonal employees may be hired within several industries, such as retail, hospitality, customer service, shipping/handling, and sales.
 Seasonal employees are usually hired on a part-time basis, but are entitled to minimum wage and overtime.